It is a group of persistent autoimmune inflammatory diseases and often specifically affects the skin.

 It can affect men and women of any age.
-This condition is 5 times more common in women than in men, and the onset is usually between the ages of 20 and 40.
+This condition is five times more common in women than in men, and the onset is usually between 20 and 40.

-Discoid lupus erythematosus is more common in patients with darker skin than in regular Caucasians, and people who are usually active smokers are more likely to suffer from it, and nicotine reduces the effectiveness of antimalarials and other therapies.
+Discoid lupus erythematosus is more common in patients with darker skin than in regular Caucasians, and people who are usually active smokers are more likely to suffer from it.
+Nicotine reduces the effectiveness of antimalarials and other therapies.

 This disease can be located above the neck in 80% or generalized, which means that they are found above and below the neck, but only 20% of those affected externalize it in this way.

 The signs or symptoms of localized discoid lupus erythematosus include:

 - Dry, red patches or lesions evolve into red or hyperpigmented plaques with an adherent scale.

 - Follicular keratoses are keratin plugs within the hair follicles; it is observed when the superficial scale is removed.

 - Older lesions are hyperpigmented, especially at the edge of the plaques.